sysc3010-t3/car-pi/README.md

 base provides the behaviour for receiving control messages for moving the car and controlling the headlights (server behaviour), as well as connecting to the system's central server for initial registration and connection (client behaviour).
-This component of the system also communicates with an Arduino over a serial connection and creates an HTTP web server for streaming a live video feed from a Raspberry Pi Camera Module.
+This component of the system communicates with an Arduino over a serial connection and creates an HTTP web server for streaming a live video feed from a Raspberry Pi Camera Module.
 This repository also contains configuration files and shell scripts for configuring the Raspberry Pi to provide a wireless access point, while still acting as wireless client.
 This code and configuration has been developed and tested to run on the Raspbian operating system.

 ## Setup
 ### Dependencies: